Jim Beam Devil's Cut

 So let's catalogue the litany of little catastrophes:

 - The neck (properly glued in, not a bolt on) was bent forward like a banana and the guitar arrived strung, but not tuned.
-Honestly, I've never seen something that bad, that could be fixed.
-But the neck did come back with some careful and gradual adjustment while allowing some time for the timbers to settle.
+Honestly, I've never seen something set up that bad, that could actually be fixed.
+But the neck did come back with some careful and gradual adjustments, while allowing some time for the timbers to settle.

 The truss rod adjustment is bi-directional, smooth and thankfully effective.
-My guess is that the previous owner did not understand how the bi-directional truss rod worked and simply made a bad situation worse - then sold the guitar ;-)
+My guess is that the previous owner did not understand how the bi-directional truss rod worked and simply made a bad situation worse - then gave up and sold the guitar ;-)

 - The fretwork was rough, with many jagged edges.
 The badly applied binding on the neck is cracked in several places where the frets had been bullied into the fretboard.